avinashduggal/TowerRunners/docs/final.md

 In newer runs with PPO policy with rewards, and the Rainbow DQN models, the agent had learned to quickly go through floors.
 Using real-time replay, we were able to see the PPO with rewards model trek its way up through the floors and going through different rooms in the current floor to reach the next, showing that it was getting smarter.
 Although the PPO model had an average reward mean of almost 2 towards 2 million timesteps, we believe this model could go even further given more training time.

-The Rainbow DQN model greatly excelled, as we trained in HPC3, we were able to extract a video in lower quality (as that is the low-quality environment we had ran it on the server because we were no longer doing it locally), and in this video, we saw the agent speed through floors 0-7, where it got stuck on floor 8 because the door was locked and it had not learned to go out of its path to pick up a key.
+The Rainbow DQN model greatly excelled, as we trained in HPC3, we were able to extract a couple of demo videos in lower quality (as that is the low-quality environment we had ran it on the server because we were no longer doing it locally), and in one of this video, we saw the agent speed through floors 0-7, where it got stuck on floor 8 because the door was locked and it had not learned to go out of its path to pick up a key.
 Prior to this, keys to the doors that required them were layed upon in the path of the agent, so the agent never learned to explicitly go out of its way to collect those keys.
-Once again this agent was cut short, as it was scheduled to run 15 million timesteps, but only ran 5 million before it was shut down due to HCP3 issues.
-We believe the agent could have gotten to much higher floors if it was able to continue on its training.
+Once again this agent was cut short, as it was scheduled to run 50 million timesteps, but only ran 5 million before it was shut down due to HCP3 issues.
+Given the promising results within this truncated training window, further experimentation with extended timesteps remains a critical future direction.
+Extended experimentation with longer training runs and enhanced exploration strategies may enable the agent to develop more sophisticated behaviors, such as backtracking for keys or handling more complex room layouts, potentially allowing it to climb even higher in the Obstacle Tower environment.

 Visualization of Agent Behavior: Screenshots and videos show how the agent learns better strategies over time.